Yea Yea, I know what you're thinking:

 can be different: it is the accumulation that is important.

-Often the "Ah ha's" come later,
+Often the "Aha's" come much

-but they come.
+later, but they come.

 In more formal learning situations,